The Hike before the Hike: 6 NY/NJ Hiking Trails Accessible by Public Transportation

 Distance: 6 miles

-Transit: Metro-North Hudson Line → Beacon, then trolley bus
+Transit: Metro-North Hudson Line →Beacon, then trolley bus

 Restrooms: None

 Mount Beacon greets you with stairs—a humbling but welcome alternative to the raw incline of Bull Hill.
-Outside the station, hop on the Beacon Trolley straight to the Mt.
+Outside the station, hop on the free Beacon Trolley straight to the Mt.
 Beacon trailhead stop.
-(Check its route ahead of time).
+(Check its route here ahead of time).
+Otherwise, you can walk the 38 minutes there and back.

 Fun fact: Mount Beacon is the highest point in the Hudson Highlands.